Zinsser, Lice and History

 There were far fewer scientists in Zinsser’s day.
 They relied heavily on each other, utilizing openness as a means of repeating and verifying studies and results.
 Their good names and reputations were what they traded on.

-Consequently Dr. Zinsser's assertion that head lice transmitted typhus is one to be taken seriously.
+Consequently Dr. Zinsser’s assertion that head lice transmitted typhus is one to be taken seriously.
 Not because typhus may or may not be a threat, but because studies with head lice and this disease shed light on the prevailing assumption that head lice are not capable of transmitting any disease.
-As a victim of Mexican typhus and renowned as a world authority on the subject, Zinsser would never had made this statement without what he believed to be firm evidence.
+As a victim of Mexican typhus and renowned as a world authority on the subject, Zinsser would never have made this statement without what he believed to be firm evidence.

 The search for substantiation of his assertion led to his papers in the Archives of the Harvard Countway Medical Library, where a great deal more was discovered than expected.